-Note: Students employed full-time will be allowed to take no more than six hours per semester without prior written approval from their advisor
+Note: Students employed full-time will be allowed to take no more than six hours per semester without prior written approval from their advisor.
+All required coursework must be taken at Delta State University.

-Semester Hours
+, Semeste Hou

-1. Core Education Courses 6
+1. e Education Courses R 701, ELR 702 6

-2. Major Field and Electives 24, 27
+2. Maj or Field and Electives 24, 27 30, 33

-Total 30, 33

-MAJOR FIELDS
+MAJOR FIELDS C

-Semester Hours
+Semeste Hou

-EDU UCATIONAL ADMINISTRATION AND SUPERVISION (EDUCATION LEADERSHIP ONAL 27
+EDI FIONAL ADMINISTRATION AND SUPERVISION (EDUCATIO DERSHIP NAL 27

-ELE MENTARY EDUCATION 24
+ELE TARY EDUCATION 24

+1. Required Courses

+2. Electives in Elementary Education12 or related courses

-OR 3.
-Electives in Elementary Education
+3. OR Electives in Elementary Education6

+٥. Thesis6

-SECONI JARY EDUCATION 24
+SEC ONE DARY EDUCATION 24

 1. Required Course

-2 Electives (Student selects a concentration in English,
+2. Electives (Student selects a concentration in English, History or Social Sciences)21 OR

-۷.

-History or Social Sciences)21

-OR

-3. Electives (Student selects a concentration in English,

-History or Social Sciences)15
+3. Electives (Student selects a concentration in English, History or Social Sciences)

-Thesis6